hivemq/hivemq-examples/README.md

 ## Enhanced Auth
 * math-challenge-extension: A example HiveMQ Extension to demonstrate challenge response authentication.
 * math-challenge-client: A example MQTT client to demonstrate  challenge response authentication.

+## HiveMQ Testcontainer
+* hivemq-ce-testcontainer: A example how to setup HiveMQ [Testcontainers](https://github.com/testcontainers/testcontainers-java) for testing MQTT client applications with JUnit 4 or JUnit 5.